 Background: The article’s author, Richard A. Rogers, explains the four categories of cultural appropriation: exchange, dominance, exploitation, and transculturation.
 In addition, he discusses the underlying impact appropriation has on culture, its power structure, and the political and ethical implications.

-Background: The article talks about how hip hop’s clothing style is a popular street fashion in South Korea.
-It mentions how Koreans would try to take any clothing piece that they emulate other hip hop artists’ style.
+Background: The article talks about hip hop’s clothing style becoming a popular street fashion in South Korea.
+It mentions how Koreans would try to take any clothing piece to emulate other hip hop artists’ style.

 How I Used It: The article provides another example of the implications of economic benefits from selling hip hop inspired clothing for more affordable prices.
-In addition, it sets a good example of how Korean citizens are using the hip hop clothing style as a fashion statement when the symbolism behind this style involves a culture’s oppression.
+The article also highlights examples of Korean citizens’ use of hip hop clothing style as a fashion statement when the symbolism behind this style involves a culture’s oppression.

-Background: The article discusses how the Korean music industry lacks consideration for Black lives and their culture.
-It mentions how the industry has little contributions towards supporting Black lives, and it is ironic that Korean artists heavily rely on Black artists and their culture for their success.
+Background: The article discusses the lack of consideration the Korean music industry continuously has for Black lives and their culture.
+It mentions that the industry has little contribution towards supporting Black lives, and it is ironic that Korean artists heavily rely on Black artists and their culture for their success.

 - Matthes, E. (2018).
 Cultural appropriation and oppression.
 Philosophical Studies, 176(4), 1003–1013.
 Retrieved from https://doi.org/10.1007/s11098-018-1224-2

-Background: The author of this article, Matthes Erich Hatala, argues that people are not only culturally appropriate, but they prey on minority groups that are incapable of advocating for themselves.
+Background: The author of this article, Matthes Erich Hatala, argues that people are not only culturally appropriating, but they prey on minority groups that are incapable of advocating for themselves.

 How I Used It: This article highlights the inequalities and oppressive nature of cultural oppression.
-The article argues that cultural appropriation preys on those who have less power.
+The article was used to argue that cultural appropriation preys on those who have less power.

 - Han, H. (2019).
 Moving From Cultural Appropriation to Cultural Appreciation.
 Art Education (Reston), 72(2), 8–13.
 Retrieved from https://doi.org/10.1080/00043125.2019.1559575

-Background: This article discusses what it means to both culturally appropriate and appreciate, how it is used in art forms, and how to identify cultural appropriation elements in it.
+Background: This article discusses what it means to both culturally appropriate and appreciate multiple modalities of art forms.
+The author highlights unacceptable art practices that identify cultural appropriation elements.
 Instead, teachers attempt to celebrate diversity respectfully.